-The VPAA shares SLO-specific information with the department chairs at the Department Chairs monthly meeting and encourages departments to complete their CSLO assessments.
-The VPAA continues to work toward developing a culture of assessment and data, but there still is room for improvement.
-In spring 2020, the Office of Academic Affairs and Student Learning will propose that faculty SLO leads be identified, receive additional training and funds to attend SLO-related workshops, and partner with the Technical Data Specialist in developing trainings and videos to improve the participation in and effectiveness of the Student Learning Outcome assessment process.
+The Office of Academic Affairs shares SLO-specific information with the department chairs at the Department Chairs monthly meeting and encourages departments to complete their CSLO assessments.
+(6.B.09) The Office of Academic Affairs continues to work toward developing a culture of assessment and data, but there still is room for improvement.
+In spring 2020, the Office of Academic Affairs and Student Learning proposed that faculty SLO leaders be identified; receive additional training and funds to attend SLO-related workshops, and partner with the Technical Data Specialist in developing trainings and videos to improve the participation in and effectiveness of the Student Learning Outcome assessment process.
+The faculty SLO leaders will assist their colleagues from across multiple disciplines in refining SLOs and SLO assessments, data analysis, and using the eLumen system.

-In collaboration with the VPAA, the Institutional Effectiveness (IE) office will encourage departments to invite IE staff to participate in CSLO discussions to offer guidance, feedback and support.
+In collaboration with the Office of Academic Affairs, the Institutional Effectiveness (IE) office will encourage departments to invite IE staff to participate in CSLO discussions to offer guidance, feedback and support.
 Additionally, IE will regularly provide data analysis and SLO workshops at the fall FLEX professional development days.
 Further, the Office of Academic Affairs will collaborate with Academic Senate and Classified Senate leaders to stress the importance of assessing student learning and service unit outcomes as an integral and required element of the program review and resource allocation processes.

-Institution Set Standards (Standard I.B.3)
+Section 6.B(2) Institution Set Standards (Standard I.B.3)